oracle-livelabs/sprints/cloud-database-service/sprint-basedb-create-instance/sprint-basedb-create-instance.md

-# How do I Create an Oracle Base Database Service VM DB System Instance.
+# How do I Create an Oracle Base Database Service VM DB System Instance?
 Duration: 10 minutes (BaseDB VM DB System Instance provisioning might take approximately 20 minutes)

 You can create an Oracle Base Database Service DB System Instance using the OCI Console